gracikk-ds/ml-ops/README.md

 * Create and run tests :white_check_mark:
 * Publish your package at pypi :white_check_mark:
 -----
-**Part 6 - ETL pipeline:**
+**Part 6 - ETL pipeline (link)[https://github.com/gracikk-ds/airflow/blob/main/dags/etl.py] :**
-* Create an ETL pipeline as an Airflow dag
+* Create an ETL pipeline as an Airflow dag :white_check_mark:
-* Besides Pandas use Pyspark for data manipulation
+* Besides Pandas use Pyspark for data manipulation :white_check_mark:
 -----
-**Part 7 - Batch mode model deployment:**
+**Part 7 - Batch mode model deployment: **
-* Create a pipeline for model training:
+* Create a pipeline for model training (link)[https://github.com/gracikk-ds/airflow/blob/main/dags/train.py]:
-  * use the output from Part 6 as an input
+  * use the output from Part 6 as an input :white_check_mark:
-  * define a logic for retraining
+  * define a logic for retraining :white_check_mark:
-  * define a logic for model versioning
+  * define a logic for model versioning :white_check_mark:
-* Create a pipeline for model serving
+* Create a pipeline for model serving (link)[https://github.com/gracikk-ds/airflow/blob/main/dags/predict.py]:
-  * use an output from Part 6 as an input
+  * use an output from Part 6 as an input :white_check_mark:
-  * use a model from the model training pipeline as an input
+  * use a model from the model training pipeline as an input :white_check_mark:
 -----

 ```bash